dahalram/Spring-Sprint/README.md

 # Spring-Sprint
-The solutions to problems from Spring Sprint 2015.
+The solutions to problems from Hacker Rank Spring Sprint 2015.